 The long-term plan for the school is reviewed annually in consultation with the tutor team, taking into consideration any global/environmental/technical/policy changes and feedback/reflection from delivery of each subject area.
 From the long-term plan, bespoke schemes of work are developed, and from these, specific lesson plans and resources produced.
 We utilise a shared planning approach at Orchard where subject specialists work on a particular area to plan and share with colleagues.
-The approach to planning for teaching and learning is to ensure that all learners receive a broad offer, appropriate to supporting progression and achievement of personal targets, and that the planning itself is, wherever possible, hands on and experiential.
+The approach to planning for teaching and learning is to ensure that all learners receive a broad and balanced offer, appropriate to supporting progression and achievement of personal targets, and that planning itself is, wherever possible, hands on and experiential.
 This approach also enables teaching staff to maintain a manageable workload and facilitates a positive work/life balance.
 The KS3 & KS4 curriculums are planned together to facilitate an offer that supports learners to build upon prior knowledge.
 Through a creative curriculum, learners will face the challenge of debate and study that will foster recognition and sympathetic awareness of the beliefs and values of others, improving all learners' awareness of the world in which we live.
-Where relevant and possible, learners take part in a wide variety of educational visits and field trips to broaden their experience of different locations and situations and glean learning from real life experience.
+Where relevant and possible, learners take part in a wide variety of educational visits and exposure to local colleges and businesses for post-16 and career opportunities to broaden their experience of different locations and situations and glean learning from real life experience.

-Within Mathematics and English, the KS3 curriculum prepares learners for preparation of own pathway at KS4 - either Functional Skills or GCSE dependent upon ability.
+Within Mathematics and English, the KS3 curriculum will identify a suitable pathway moving into KS4 whether this is Functional Skills or GCSE.